 IF YOU HAVE FURTHER QUESTIONS: Please contact the Chair/Associate Chair of the program at St. Stephen’s College in which you are interested: FACULTY DIRECTORY or the Registrar/Director of Academic and Administrative Services at email@example.com.
 Phone: 780-439-7311.

-Degree and Certificate Program Fees are detailed below.
+PROGRAM FEES: Program Fees are detailed below.
 Students may avoid annual tuition increases by paying the entire Program Fee in advance.
-Degree and Post-Master’s Program Fees are paid in semi-annual or annual installments over the first four years of the program; Graduate Certificate Program Fees are paid in annual installments over the first two years of the program.
+Degree and post-master’s Program Fees are paid in semi-annual or annual installments over the first four years of the program; graduate certificate Program Fees are paid in annual installments over the first two years of the program.
 Program Fees cover general academic and administrative support.
 The entire Program Fee is payable regardless of the number of years students take to complete the program.
+A non-refundable deposit of $540CAD is due upon acceptance of admission, and applied as credit to the first Program Fee invoice.
 The continuation fee applies only to those students taking longer than four years to complete their program.
-Students do not pay a continuation fee in the academic year they graduate; the academic year at SSC is July 1 to June 30, and graduation is in November.
-Non-refundable application fee: degree programs $390, graduate certificate programs $190.
+Students do not pay a continuation fee in the academic year they graduate; the academic year at SSC is June 1 to May 31, and graduation is in November.
+Non-refundable application fee for degree programs: International applicants $390CAD.
+Non-refundable application fee for graduate certificate programs: International applicants $190CAD.

 TUITION INCREASES: Each year, tuition (course and program fees) will rise by Alberta’s inflation, with the possibility of additional annual increases.